RikkiGibson/Corvallis-Bus-Server/README.md

 ###/eta/

-Queries the city CorvallisBusDNX for arrival estimates, which are encoded as integers.
+Queries the city api for arrival estimates, which are encoded as integers.

 Input:
    - **Required** one or more Stop IDs